SCARED OF F E E L I N G?

 Painful emotions are triggered when our mind comes up with spooky stories about ourselves and others or when someone says or does something hurtful.
 But nobody wants to really FEEL all the uncomfortable physical sensations that inevitably go with intense emotions.

 Life is not always fair and is often full of pain and disappointment.
-Our loved ones not always behave in the way we expect or love us in the way we wish to be loved.
+Our loved ones don’t always behave in the way we expect or love us in the way we wish to be loved.
 We make plans for how our professional life should develop, only to be disappointed along the way by a difficult boss, an impossible coworker, or an organization that fails to live up to our idealized picture of it.
 Sources of pain are everywhere.

 Learning to accept and tolerate the discomfort that comes naturally when our emotional brain reacts is fundamental to increase our psychological resilience.